texfaq/texfaq.github.io/FAQ-i18nbib.md

 These static approaches solve the problem, for the languages that have been covered by them.
 Unfortunately, with such an approach, a lot of work is needed for every language involved.
-Two routes to a solution of the ''general'' problem are available&nbsp;&mdash; that offered by [`babelbib`](https://ctan.org/pkg/babelbib), and the [`custom-bib` mechanism for generating styles](FAQ-custbib).
+Two routes to a solution of the "general" problem are available&nbsp;&mdash; that offered by [`babelbib`](https://ctan.org/pkg/babelbib), and the [`custom-bib` mechanism for generating styles](FAQ-custbib).